 For more information on ITB Asia 2015, visit www.itb-asia.com.

 Over recent years Kenya has hosted some of the biggest conferences and business convergences in Africa, welcoming delegates from all around the globe.
-This week Kenya’s International Convention Centre (KICC) is hosting a pre-global entrepreneurship Expo 2015.
-The Global Entrepreneur Summit, which Obama will be attending, is Africa’s largest startup event making use of all Kenya’s capital Nairobi, or the ‘green city in the sun’, has to offer.
+Last week, Kenya’s International Convention Centre (KICC) hosted a pre-global entrepreneurship Expo 2015.
+The Global Entrepreneur Summit, which US President Barrack Obama attended, is Africa’s largest startup event making use of all Kenya’s capital Nairobi, or the ‘green city in the sun’, had offered.

-It will be Obama’s first trip as President of the United States of America to Kenya.
-In addition to attending the event Obama will hold bilateral meetings and it is believed he may visit the birthplace of his father in western Kenya.
+It was Obama’s first trip as President of the United States of America to Kenya.
+In addition to attending the event Obama held bilateral meetings with government officials.

 The meetings industry remains one of the most buoyant sectors of the tourism industry in Kenya.
 Understanding the importance of MICE to the country, Kenya has developed a strategy to bridge the gap between itself (10% market share) and South Africa (35%) within the African market.